2016 ABC Supply 500

-The 2016 ABC Supply 500 was the 13th round of the 2016 IndyCar Series.
+The 2016 ABC Supply 500 was the 13th round of the 2016 IndyCar Series and the 300th Verizon IndyCar Series event.
 The event took place at Pocono Raceway in Long Pond, Pennsylvania.
 It was the fourth consecutive year that the Verizon IndyCar Series had visited the track.
 The race also marked roughly one year since the fatal accident of Justin Wilson in the previous year's edition of the event.
 The race was originally scheduled to be run on Sunday, August 21, but heavy thunderstorms forced it to be moved to the following day.

 Report

 Practice

 Practice began on Saturday morning with a 90 minute session beginning at 9:00 a.m. local time.
 Early in the session, defending Pocono 500 champion, Ryan Hunter-Reay crashed at the exit of turn one.
 The car spun 180 degrees, and impacted the wall with the left side.
 Hunter-Reay was uninjured, but the chassis, the same one he used to win the 2014 Indianapolis 500, was damaged and the team went to a backup car.
 Later, Charlie Kimball spun at the apex of turn one and hit the wall with the rear of the car.
 Near the end of the session, Juan Pablo Montoya's car got loose in turn two, he corrected, and impacted the wall with the right side at the exit of the corner.
 Mikhail Aleshin was fastest with a speed of 221.932 mph.
 He was followed by his teammate James Hinchcliffe at 220.290 mph.
 Josef Newgarden, Alexander Rossi, and Carlos Munoz rounded out the top-five.